CHTC/chtc-website-source/_uw-research-computing/htc-roadmap.md

 After your test jobs finish, we recommend you check for:

 - Jobs that were placed on hold.
 You can view hold messages with <code>condor_q jobID -hold</code>.
-- Expected output files.
+- Expected output files - are they in the right location, and do they show the expected output?
 - The size and number of output files.
-This helps you make sure files are being saved in the correct location and that your quota is large enough for your output data when you submit more jobs.
+This helps you make sure that your quota is large enough for your output data when you submit more jobs.

-If your first test job works as expected, run a small batch next, such as 5 to 10 jobs.
-This gives you a chance to test your workflow at a slightly larger scale before submitting everything.
+If your first test job works as expected, scale up your test by running a small batch next, such as 5 to 10 jobs.
+This gives you a chance to test your workflow at a slightly larger scale and ensure your pipeline works before submitting everything.

-When the small batch finishes, review the output files and check your available storage space, also called your **quota**.
+When the small batch finishes, review the output files and [check your available storage space](check-quota), also called your **quota**.
 This will help you estimate whether you have enough space for the files your full workflow will create.

-If the test jobs finish successfully and your quota is large enough, you are ready to submit your full workflow!
+> If the test jobs finish successfully and your quota is large enough, you are ready to submit your full workflow!

 If your test jobs **do not** run successfully, do not submit your full workflow yet.
 First, check your <code>.log</code>, <code>.out</code>, and <code>.err</code> files to understand what happened.
 You should also check whether your jobs were placed on hold by using <code>condor_q jobID -hold</code>.